GamuWasTaken/paip-lang/playground/playground.paip.md

 - assign (name = value), TODO define value as value
 - return (@> value), pops the current block with value (implicit at the end of the block?)
 - calling (value.value block?), adds the first value to the block, binds it to the second value and calls it

+Runtime:
+scopes are represented by hashmaps

+we want scoped names
+there are 2 visibilities (@::name) makes it visible from outside (name) can only be accessed inside the scope any write to an element outside the current scope (neither up nor down) is a cow, the original name is shadowed names above are accessible directly (with cow), names bellow can only be accessed if they are defined with @::name names are only resolved at evaluation, not definition

+We can have a global table of names (beam like) and so names end up as indices on it

+{ get_name, def_name, set_name, eval, }

+to define a name a type must be given (in the future we can do :_ or similar to say infer it for me)

+get_name:
+- get the closest

 ----
 ```python